Guest Expert Article Submission Guidelines

-Hydrocarbon Online guest expert articles provide industry authorities with an outlet to share their views and insights on emerging trends, challenges, technologies, and best practices.
+Hydrocarbon Online guest expert articles provide industry authorities with an outlet to share their views and insights on emerging trends, challenges, technologies, best practices, and regulatory compliance.
 Interested contributors should submit their questions, abstracts, outlines, or completed drafts to the editor for consideration.

 By delivering valuable information and ideas to Hydrocarbon Online readers, industry insiders bring increased visibility and credibility to themselves, their organizations, and issues of importance to them.
-Guest expert articles provide contributors with unique branding and thought-leadership opportunities via:
+Guest expert articles provide contributors with unique thought leadership opportunities via:

 - Prominent placement of all articles on the Hydrocarbon Online home page